spocchio/ApplePi/README.md

 * Basic authentication
 * possible HTTPS connection

-# Installation:
+## Installation:

-you should installthe `web` python package, put ssl certificate files as `server.crt` and `server.key`, and modify the user/password pair in the `config.json` file.
+you should installthe `web` python package, or just run
-Or just run

 	bash setup.bash

+This will also set up the local/public pair key for the SSL connection.
+For HTTPS you need the pyOpenSSL package.

+Please modify the user/password authentication pair in the file `config.json`.

-# Usage:
+## Usage:

 In the Raspberry execute: